charukiewicz/charukiewicz-jekyll/_posts/2014-07-21-algorithm.md

 ### Algorithms Everywhere

 I believe that a person can think of many different contexts in terms of algorithms.
 These are situations and environments that reach far past a academia or a technical job.
+What I mean by this is that